deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 She giggled as the elevator arrived.
 “I mean… yes, okay, permanent brain damage, yaaay!
 That’s kind of a big deal, sure.
 But can I do anything about it?” she asked, pressing the button for the top floor.
 “No, I can’t.
 And it’s not stopped me from learning how to fly a ship, brushing up on my language studies, and having a pretty good love life.
 It got in the way of my sex life a bit, but I’m working on that…”

 She turned a bit pink, then rallied.
-“So... yeah!
+“So...yeah!
 I’m always going to worry about stuff but if an alien brain grenade didn’t stop me then an invisible monkey on my shoulder doesn’t stand a chance.”

 Julian laughed, reflecting admiringly that Xiù had an absolutely rock-solid core behind her quiet facade.
 But of course, that’s what had attracted both him and Allison in the first place.
 “Attagirl.”